 Nappy Fabrics - Pros and Cons

-We frequently get asked what is the “best” or most “environmentally friendly” fabric to use.
-Unfortunately, there isn’t a simple answer and it’s not as clear cut as all microfibre is bad and natural cotton is great, they all have environment impacts.
-As a parent you’ll need to choose what is the most important environmental aspect to you.
+We frequently get asked what is the 'best' or most 'environmentally friendly' fabric to use.
+Unfortunately, there isn’t a simple answer and it’s not as clear cut as all microfibre is bad and organic cotton is great, they all have environmental impacts.
+As the user, you’ll need to choose what is the most important environmental aspect to you.

 I don't want this article to be the excuse parents/carers are looking for NOT to use cloth nappies.
-There will ALWAYS be an environment impact of using a nappy be that a cloth nappy or a disposable nappy.
-The impact of using a cloth nappy WHATEVER FABRIC will be lower than that of a disposable.
-Before I go into the full pros and cons of each cloth nappy fabric please read and remember these cloth v disposable nappy facts which i'm very greatful for Totsbots sharing with us.
+There will always be an environmental impact of using a nappy, be that a cloth nappy or a disposable nappy.
+The impact of using a cloth nappy of any fabric will be lower than that of a disposable.
+Before I go into the full pros and cons of each cloth nappy fabric, please read and remember these cloth v disposable nappy facts which I'm very grateful to Tots Bots for sharing with us.